 Any enrolled student can make an appointment for an initial visit with a counselor to assess clinical needs and recommendations and to identify appropriate resources.
 After the initial visit, counseling sessions at CAPS will be scheduled depending on individual need and available resources.
 Sessions are time-limited and solution-focused.
 Students who want or need more frequent or longer-term contact with a counselor are referred to off-campus resources.
-Students may use group counseling as an adjunct or primary form of treatment.
-Group sessions are only limited by the number of groups available and the number of times any group meets.

 What types of problems are commonly encountered by the counselors?

 Students seek counseling for a wide range of concerns.
-Many have issues related to normal development, such as identity or relationship issues.
+Many have issues related to typical development, such as identity or relationship issues.
 Others are dealing with more specific psychological issues such as depression, anxiety, post-traumatic stress, bereavement, substance abuse, or eating and body image issues.
-Some students aren’t sure what the problem might be—they just know they are having a hard time studying, eating, sleeping, or otherwise functioning.
+Some students are not sure what the problem might be—they just know they are having a hard time studying, eating, sleeping, or otherwise functioning.
 A counselor can help sort out what’s wrong in order to help get students back on track.

 Can your staff prescribe medication if it might be helpful?